Last Updated on by

 These are not just your normal adjustable straps that you find on every daypack.
 This bag has about ten adjustable straps on it.
 Making it highly customizable to fit you and keep your bag from bouncing around.

 Four of the straps are compression straps to hold everything in your bag close.
-Four more straps adjust your shoulder straps, two load lifter straps on the top and two adjustment straps at the bottom.
-There is also an adjustable sternum strap to pull you shoulder straps in and a removable hip belt strap to take some of the weight off of your back.
+Four more straps adjust your shoulder strap, two load lifter straps on the top and two adjustment straps at the bottom.
+There is also an adjustable sternum strap to pull you shoulder straps in and a removable hip belt strap (waist strap) to take some of the weight off of your back.

 If 32 liters of internal space is not enough for you, there are three external loops that you can attach things to.
 Two loops at the top of the front of the backpack and a loop attachment at the bottom of the pack.
 You can also attach things to the compression straps on the sides of the bag.